 computer, you’ll be better able to take advantage of its possibilities!

-Microsoft Excel Primer:
+Microsoft Excel Intro:

 Excel is one of Microsoft’s most powerful tools.
 Learn the basics about how to create and use spreadsheets.
 Cells, formulas and charts are among the topics covered.